 where the bi-grading on $l,n$ is given by the central charge and the weight grading, and the cohomological grading is given by \cref{coho}.
-The similar statements hold for the Hodge cohomology as long as we replace the cohomological grading by a bi-grading. \end{theorem}
+Similar arguments hold for Hodge cohomology as long as we replace the cohomological grading with a bi-grading. \end{theorem}

-We notice that \cref{eq:main11} and \cref{eq:main2} have been proved as an isomorphism of $\mf{C}(r)$-representations in \cref{prop:limit,prop:limit2}.
-The remaining is to induce the $\hat{\mathrm{gl}}_r$-representation from the $\mf{C}(r)$ action.
-It comes from the famous Boson-Fermion correspondence of I. Frenkel \cite{FRENKEL1981259}, where the Fermionic Fock space $\mf{F}(r)$ can also be decomposed as the direct sum of \textbf{basic representations} $\hat{\gl}_r$ with different central charges: \begin{theorem}[Boson--Fermion correspondence, Theorem \RN{1} 4.7 of \cite{FRENKEL1981259}] Consider the following operators over $\mf{F}(r)$:
+We notice that \cref{eq:main11} and \cref{eq:main2} have been proved as isomorphisms of $\mf{C}(r)$-representations in \cref{prop:limit,prop:limit2}.
+The remaining step is to induce the $\hat{\mathrm{gl}}_r$-representation from the $\mf{C}(r)$ action.
+This is the famous Boson--Fermion correspondence of I. Frenkel \cite{FRENKEL1981259}, where the Fermionic Fock space $\mf{F}(r)$ can also be decomposed as the direct sum of \textbf{basic representations} of $\hat{\gl}_r$ with different central charges: \begin{theorem}[Boson--Fermion correspondence, Theorem \RN{1} 4.7 of \cite{FRENKEL1981259}] Consider the following operators over $\mf{F}(r)$:

 where

 With identity operator $K$ and a derivation operator $d$, the operators $e_{ij}^a, d, K$ form a representation of the affine Lie algebra $\hat{\gl}_r$.
 In particular, the central charge degree is preserved in this representation.
 Moreover, the space